ydn3229/DCFCL/README.md

 ## Official

- Implementation of Our *Decentralized Dynamic Cooperation of Personalized Models for Federated Continual Learning, NeurIPS' 25* paper.
+ Implementation of our *Decentralized Dynamic Cooperation of Personalized Models for Federated Continual Learning, NeurIPS' 25* paper.